 - 5. Open the retaining clip on each end of the DIMM connector. - 6.
-Touch the static-protective package that contains the DIMM to any unpainted metal surface on the server.
+Touch the static-protective package that contains the DIMM to any unpainted metal surface on the outside of the server.
 Then, remove the DIMM from the package. - 7.
 Turn the DIMM so that the DIMM keys align correctly with the slot.